 The less debt you have, the faster it works.
 Basically you pick a debt, and apply at least 10 percent of your monthly income to that debt in addition to the monthly minimum payment.
 After you pay off that debt, take that payment.
 Pick another debt, and add that previous number to that monthly minimum payment.
 Keep going until you’re done.

 Some people recommend paying off the lowest balance first.
 Others recommend paying off the highest interest rate first.
 The second makes more sense mathematically.
 The first may make more sense psychologically.
 When I do the calculations, the difference between the best possible method and worst possible method is only a month or two.
 Having a plan and sticking to it is far more beneficial than doing nothing.
+Don’t let any debt-free proponent tell you his way is The One True Way™.
+The best way is the way you can actually stick with.

 There are tons of debt repayment spreadsheets out there that you can use to help run the numbers.
 I use one from Vertex 42.
 Feel free to try that one out, or look around for one that you like better.